Weaveworld: Plot summary

-Critical reception
+Themes

+Themes in Weaveworld include those of "monstrosity and innocence", and "the child predator", as well as those of dreams, desire, exile and the struggle between good and evil.
+Barker has said in interview with Fangoria in 1989 that he set out to write "a lost tribe story," a theme that has always preoccupied him.
+At the 1986 World Fantasy convention, he described the novel as: "a fantasy about why we want fantasy."
+And at UCLA in 1987, he referred to it as: "an erotic Wonderland."

+Reception

+The book was critically well-received, with Kirkus Reviews referring to it as: "the most ambitious and visionary horror novel of the decade," although Publishers Weekly was less fulsome, describing it as: "an unusual and not totally convincing mix of adventure and fairy tale."

-Reviewing Weaveworld in the Toronto Star, Henry Mietkiewicz stated "Barker proves to be far more accomplished and self-assured than in any of his previous work...Weaveworld depends upon a relatively intricate narrative structure and a host of finely crafted characters".
+Reviewing Weaveworld in the Toronto Star, Henry Mietkiewicz wrote that "Barker proves to be far more accomplished and self-assured than in any of his previous work...Weaveworld depends upon a relatively intricate narrative structure and a host of finely crafted characters".

-Dave Langford reviewed Weaveworld for White Dwarf #96, and stated that "'Dark fantasy' is today's posh word for 'horror'; Barker's considerable talents in this area lead to a few gobs of gratuitous nastiness and also some terrific creations".
+Dave Langford reviewed Weaveworld for White Dwarf #96, and stated that "'dark fantasy' is today's posh word for 'horror'; Barker's considerable talents in this area lead to a few gobs of gratuitous nastiness and also some terrific creations".

 Comic book adaptation

 Weaveworld was made into a three-issue comic series in 1991 by Epic Comics.
 The series were written by Erik Saltzgaber and pencilled by Mike Manley.
 Clive Barker served as consultant.

 Mini-series adaptation

 Novelist and screenwriter Michael Marshall Smith completed a first draft of a script for an eight-hour mini-series in 1995.
 Smith was later asked to write a complete script, but the project has fallen into hiatus and he is no longer involved.
 In 2001, Barker stated in an interview that a Showtime six-hour mini-series was about to enter a two-year preproduction stage, directed by Queer as Folk director Russell Mulcahy, probably shot in Australia.
-Barker announced that shooting was slated to start in 2003, with Stephen Molton as the screenwriter.